25 interesting facts about Jamaica

 5. Jamaica was first sighted by Europeans in 1494 by Christopher Columbus during his second voyage to the West Indies.

-6. Jamaica was first colonised by the Spanish from 1509 and then by the British from 1655.
+6. Jamaica was first colonized by the Spanish in 1509 and then by the British in 1655.

-12. Bob Marley is the most successful reggae artist and his album, “Legend – The Best Of Bob Marley And The Wailers”, with sales of over 10 million in the US alone, is the biggest-selling reggae album of all-time.
+17. Bob Marley is the most successful reggae artist, and his album, “Legend – The Best Of Bob Marley And The Wailers”, with sales of over 10 million in the US alone, is the biggest-selling reggae album of all time.

 Several interesting facts about Jamaica feature musician Bob Marley